 Module Attendance Required

-Lectures will be delivered on-line and through face-to-face lectures on weeks 1, 4 and 6.
-Although not mandatory, you are actively encouraged to attend these three face-to-face sessions.
+Lectures will be delivered on-line.
+Subject to numbers face-to-face lectures (also available on-line) will be delivered on weeks 1 and 5 for those able to attend.
+Although not mandatory, you are actively encouraged to attend these two face-to-face sessions.

 Method of teaching

-Blended distant (on-line) and face-to-face learning, supported by tutorials.
+Blended distant (on-line) with 2 days face-to-face learning (optional: on-line also available), supported by tutorials.

-This module can be taken as a stand alone course or CPD module.
+Alternatively this module can be taken within the MSc Advanced Practice in Healthcare (International), MRes Clinical Health Research, or as stand alone course or CPD module.

 Fee if taken as a stand alone course